Carrot Ginger Soup

-Roasted Carrot Soup is a simple, healthy soup combining roasted carrots and onions with spices, broth, and a touch of heavy cream.
-Using a blender guarantees the smoothest texture.
-A perfect cozy day meal!
+Carrot Ginger Soup is a simple, healthy soup combining roasted carrots and onions with ginger, garlic, spices, and a tasty broth.
+Using a blender guarantees the smoothest texture and makes the perfect cozy day meal!

 I love how simple it is to make a great carrot soup.
 My hubby gave me rave reviews! 😀

-- Carrots – You’ll need a hefty two pound bag of carrots.
+- Carrots – You’ll need a hefty two-pound bag of fresh carrots.
 If you use organic, it’s not required to peel them.

 - Onion – Slice these thin, and roast them with the carrots.

-- Olive Oil, Salt, and Pepper – The usual three ingredients I use to roast almost every vegetable.
+- Olive Oil, Kosher Salt, and Black Pepper – The usual three ingredients I use to roast almost every vegetable.

-- Broth – Use lower sodium chicken broth.
+- Broth – Use lower-sodium chicken broth or chicken stock.

 - Seasonings – The combo of rosemary and thyme is the perfect addition to this soup.

-- Garlic and Ginger – You’ll need to mince enough garlic and ginger to equal approximately two tablespoons of each.
+- Garlic and Ginger – You’ll need to mince enough fresh garlic and fresh ginger to equal approximately two tablespoons of each.

 - Heavy Cream – This is the ingredient used to make the soup extra creamy.